-It didn't matter, because 70-odd listeners at inner-Sydney Gleebooks shared his disinterest in footy and were treated to a well-rehearsed performance (for that is what it was) of his Diary of A Foreign Minister.
+It didn't matter, because 70-odd listeners at inner-Sydney Gleebooks shared his disinterest in footy and were treated to a well-rehearsed performance (for that is what it was) of his Diary of A Foreign Minister

 An immaculately suited Carr (the tie was Bulgari, for the record), former Labor speechwriter Bob Ellis, comedian Jonathan Biggins and actor-director-composer Terry Clarke kept it lively, passing to each other with precision, reading sentences from the Diary

 at the interval: "I've get a lousy voice … a speaking voice does not translate into singing."

 s hits: the organic steel-cut oats, the endless Normisons, the lack of pyjamas in business class.

 Ellis injected his special weariness into every passage, especially relishing his role as Henry Kissinger -- Carr's avowed "favorite world-historical figure".
 Biggins did a great Kevin Rudd -- prim, prosaic, complete with hand gestures.
 No love there.

 It was fun to hear the indignation in Carr's voice as he bemoaned that after 10-and-a-half years running his own government, jousting with finance minister Penny Wong round the cabinet table, here he found himself "cast as a mendicant minister".

 , which have been trivialised too much, I felt moved to applaud my favourite passage, too long to republish here: the nostalgic moment when Carr recalls the 15-year-old kid from Matraville, walking to his first monthly Labor Party meeting, circa 1963, sitting on little chairs with the crusty old blue-collar workers at the Malabar South primary school:

 "Today the jobs these men had in breweries, power plants, print works and factories have all been globalised out of existence, and the grand old party is wobbling on its feet.
-But that old party and those workers — all of them, I think, passed on — elevated me into public life to do things on their behalf: right now to represent our country in this imperial capital.
+But that old party and those workers -- all of them, I think, passed on -- elevated me into public life to do things on their behalf: right now to represent our country in this imperial capital.
 And, as Mrs Loman said Arthur Miller's Death of a Salesman, 'Attention must be paid'."

 records, Carr acquitted himself well in his 18 months as foreign minister.
 Getting us onto the United Nations Security Council.
 Deftly rebalancing our relationships with the United States and China.
 Rolling prime minister Julia Gillard to ensure Australia did not breach faith with the rest of the international community and vote against recognition of Palestine.

 : given Carr's biting reflections on the state of the ALP, why is there almost nothing on the revelations of foul play that were pouring out of the Independent Commission Against Corruption during Carr's term as foreign minister?
 There are is a passing reference to the stench from ICAC and this entry on February 6, 2013: